infominer33/infominer33.github.io/_pages/index.md

 I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, programming in general, and [data science](https://www.csbtechemporium.com/deep-learning-revolution/).

-After gathering information on a variety of subjects over the course of a year, I began learning [how to publish on GitHub Pages](https://infominer.id/gh-pages-starter-pack.html).
+After gathering information on a variety of subjects over the course of a year, I began learning [how to publish with GitHub Pages](https://infominer.id/gh-pages-starter-pack.html).
 Now, I have many more tools at my disposal for content creation.

 **My Ultimate Goal: Create a reasonably comprehensive index for the ecosystem of information surrounding Bitcoin, Blockchain, and Cryptocurrency.**